The-Valley-Discord/Fuzzy/CONTRIBUTING.md

 ### 3. Initial Setup

 1. Switch over into the directory you cloned Fuzzy into and spin up a development shell `poetry shell`.
-2. Run `poetry install` to install the depenancies for this project.
+2. Run `poetry install` to install the dependencies for this project.
 This might take a while, so grab yourself a cup of tea.
 3. Open the file `fuzzy.cfg.example` with your text editor and update at the very least the value of `discord.token` with the bot token you got from Discord.
 Without this, your bot won't be able to log